MUzzell/ptpchat/PROTOCOL.md

 4. `flood`, describing if this message should be flooded to the whole network (I.e. all other connected nodes)
 5. `sender_id`, containing the node_id of the sender of this message.
 6. `target_id`, containing the node_id of the intended recipient.
 This can be omitted if the `flood` value is set to true.
+7. `msg_id`, containing an unique Guid representing this message.

 All keys, and all verb-specific keys inside `msg_data`, must be in lower-case.